yawaramin/scala-modules/README.md

 Now that we've set up all the building blocks of modules, we can tackle one of ML's most flexible methods for modular code organisation:
 _functors,_ functions which build modules.
-To illustrate functors, I'll re-implement a functorised module from (James, 2014), a functional `set` data structure.
+To illustrate functors, I'll re-implement a functorised module from James (2014), a functional `set` data structure.
 Here I show and explain my version.

 ```scala